Chapter 1:

 The Hidden Hand

-A hero deserved a monument for their final resting place, but Master had asked for nothing more than a simple burial in a forest.
+A hero deserved a monument for a final rest, but Master had asked for a simple burial in a forest.

-Valan Ferndall stood before a mound of soil, marked by a stone that bore no name.
-He meant to pray in silence, yet words spilled out, dredging up emotions he thought long buried.
+Valan Ferndall stood before a mound of soil, with a stone that bore no name.
+He meant to pray in silence, but words spilled out. raising emotions he thought long gone.

 As he spoke, the forest around him faded.

-The scent of trees gave way to salt air, and suddenly he was twelve again—weak, half-dead, with seawater still burning his lungs.
+The scent of trees became salt air, and suddenly he was twelve again--weak, half dead, with seawater still inside his lungs.

 You’re still alive?